Wellington railway station: Construction

 The construction tender closed on 25 September 1933, extended by two weeks in an attempt to encourage local manufacturers to offer locally manufactured materials.
 Twelve tenders were received, with Fletcher Building the lowest at £339,000.
 The next lowest was £350,000 from J T Julian & Son, who had constructed a significant part of the Auckland railway station.

 Fletchers was awarded what was believed to be the largest single-building contract let in New Zealand up to that time, to which a performance bond of £3000 was applied.

 Fletchers appointed 26-year-old Joe Craig to manage his first major project.
-His prior experience had been on the construction of Chateau Tongariro, Massey College and earthquake reconstruction in Hastings.
+His prior experience had been in the construction of Chateau Tongariro, Massey College and earthquake reconstruction in Hastings.
 His management skills, supported by a large team of experienced foremen and a close working relationship with the architect, ensured that construction progressed very smoothly on a project that was very profitable for Fletchers.

 Work commenced on site in January 1934 with a workforce of 12, which built up to 161 in January 1936.
-Fletchers reduced the cost of the construction steel to £70,000 from an estimated £85,000 by directly importing it rather than purchasing it from local steel merchants, and had it fabricated on site by Wm Cable Ltd.
+Fletchers reduced the cost of the construction steel to £70,000 from an estimated £85,000 by directly importing it rather than purchasing it from local steel merchants, and had it fabricated on-site by Wm Cable Ltd.

-Progress was rapid, with 1500 of the piles driven by the time the foundation stone was laid on 17 December 1934 by the Duke of Gloucester, an occasion witnessed by an estimated 5000 people.
+Progress was rapid, with 1500 of the piles driven by the time the foundation stone was laid on 17 December 1934 by the Duke of Gloucester, an occasion witnessed by an estimated 5,000 people.

 The contract was expanded to include the construction of an electric substation (commenced 1936) at a cost of £2022 and a locomotive maintenance workshop (commenced 1936) along the Thorndon Quay side of the railway yard.
 This cost £37,406 and is still in use.

 In August 1938, to accommodate increasing staff numbers, work commenced on the construction of the section of the Featherston Street Wing removed from the original design to reduce its cost.
 This was undertaken as a separate project at a cost of £59,662.

 A two-storey brick building with a mansard roof containing a social hall and a garage was built in 1937 facing Waterloo Quay to the north of the East wing, at a cost of £15,000.
 The garage was on the ground floor with the social hall occupying part of the ground floor and the entire first storey.
-The garage also incorporated rooms for the chauffeur to the Railways Departments General Manager.
+The garage also incorporated rooms for the chauffeur to the Railways Department's General Manager.